BETDAQ Betting Exchange: Can it Challenge Betfair?

 However, many thought that going up against two of horse-racing’s biggest players was ultimately worse than playing against a bookmaker, forcing the average punter to look elsewhere, with many eventually arriving at Betfair.

-Despite the slow start, BETDAQ aimed to corner approximately 25% of the betting exchange market within its first few years of existence.
 However, they have never come close to reaching that target.
 By 2002, following the purchase of Flutter, Betfair controlled 98% of the market, leaving BETDAQ with just 2%, less than 10% of their target.

 While its poor start left BETDAQ on the back foot, the business has managed to survive in a market that is still dominated by Betfair, unlike the many other services that have crumbled over the years.